Stockton, California’s city manager quit after being stalked by police (August 2011)

 Emotional distress from the terror campaign waged by the FBI against Ms. Seberg (while she was pregnant) apparently caused her to give birth prematurely (her baby died), and ultimately led her to commit suicide.

-Here is my take on the case of Jean Seberg on the “Gang Stalking News” page of this website.
+Here is my take on the case of Jean Seberg on the “Cointelpro News” page of this website.